ARE YOU HEARING ANIMAL NOISES IN THE ATTIC?

 HIRE A PROFESSIONAL TO DETERMINE ATTIC ANIMAL NOISES.

 Many different things and or animals can make noises in attic.
 If you are hearing attic noises you should call a professional right away.
 Many times customers will just ignore the noise in the attic or just put it off not really thinking about the damage that a animal maybe causing.
 Everyday our technicians see horrible damage in attics from wildlife.
 Each year millions of dollars in animal damage claims are filed for claims with insurance companies.
 Some house fires are caused by animal in the attic.
 If you hear noises in your attic it should not be ignored.
 Call a professional to come out and do an inspection.
-If it turns out that its nothing serious at least you will have piece of mind and you will be able to sleep better at night.
+If it turns out that its nothing serious at least you will have peace of mind and you will be able to sleep better at night.

 We at American Animal Control LLC specialize in attic inspections and know how to identify what the noise in the attic is, where it is coming from and how to resolve the problem.
 Give us a call we can help.